retog/scuttlesaurus/README.md

 There are currently two executables.

-play.ts: This establishes a connection to a specify address, requests its log and outputs all received data as bytes and as text on the console.
-Example
-usage:
+play.ts: This establishes a connection to a an address specified as the first argument, requests the feed specified in the second argument, or the main feed of the address if no second argument is given, and saves all received messages in a folder in `data/feeds`.
+For example the following command will store all messages of `@2NANnQVdsoqk0XPiJG2oMZqaEpTeoGrxOHJkLIqs7eY=.ed255` it gets in the folder `data/feeds/2NANnQVdsoqk0XPiJG2oMZqaEpTeoGrxOHJkLIqs7eY=/`:

     deno run -A  play.ts "net:gossip.noisebridge.info:8008~shs:2NANnQVdsoqk0XPiJG2oMZqaEpTeoGrxOHJkLIqs7eY="